Amina is: a designer…but not really a designer. A singer…but not really a singer. An artist…but not really an artist.

 Currently, however, our rights as humans do not extend to an environment or system that can keep us healthy.
 Our enshrined health rights are merely for health care – a protection that normally comes into effect when we are ill (United Nations 1948).
 Our approach to health is pathogenic – based on factors that cause disease.
 My research asks, what would happen to design if our approach to health is salutogenic (Antonovsky 1979) – based on factors that support health and wellbeing?
 More specifically, if our approach to mental health was preventative, how could design contribute to that?

-When I was a child, my family moved from Toronto, a city in the middle of a continent to a largely rural island in the Caribbean sea.
+When I was a child, my family moved from Toronto, a city in the middle of a continent to a rural island in the Caribbean Sea.
 Although I was young, this move away from extended family and a place I understood as my world, brought into view for me the constructedness of my reality.
-As James Lingwood explains: ‘we learn to interpret the conversations associated with photography, cinema, painting, street signs and so on,’ and our knowledge of these systems ’lead us to believe that the world is a fixed and orderly place’ (cited in Kester, 1995).
+As James Lingwood explains: ‘we learn to interpret the conversations associated with photography, cinema, painting, street signs and so on,’ and our knowledge of these systems ’lead us to believe that the world is a fixed and orderly place’ (Lingwood quoted in Kester, Rachel Whitread’s House, 1995).
 Lingwood’s comment corresponds to an early impression of my new home where, mixed in with my astonishment at the clichéd truth of the velvety heat of the scented tropical air, was my awareness of the unfamiliar design of street lighting.

 As a result of this move, my understanding of television also changed.
 What had been for me a remotely controlled, public form of entertainment became a tool for communication within the community.
-My mother’s informational puppet show on the subject of tooth brushing, she was in public health then, was broadcast daily.
-The puppets could be found in the opening time slot on the sole TV channel of this island, which wisely broadcast only during after school hours.
-Later my school selected me and other girls to play the pirates for a television commercial promoting Captain Bird’s Eye ready-made food for children, which was also broadcast in the UK.
-This experience highlighted for me the role of dispersal and site within the potential of moving image.
+My mother’s informational puppet show, she was in public health then, was broadcast daily.
+The puppets could be found in the opening time slot on the sole TV channel of this island, broadcast during after school hours.
+In contrast with this experience of the image as a productive space, later my school selected me and other girls to play the pirates for a commercial promoting Birds Eye ready-made food for children, which was also broadcast in the UK.
+This experience highlighted for me the role of landscape within the potential of moving image.

-Subsequently back in Toronto, I studied painting at OCA(D) and in then Florence.
-Later, I moved to London to study printmaking and painting at The Slade School of Fine Art.
+Subsequently back in Toronto, I studied painting at OCA(DU) and then printmaking and painting at The Slade School of Fine Art.
 Currently I move between London and Toronto; my work is held at the Eagle Gallery.
-As a PhD candidate at RCA, I am considering the unfixed nature of site and conversations associated with media in the context of dispersal and documentartist art practice and using video and other media within my practice-based research.
-My recent papers on the subjects of the monument in art practice and daydreaming (unspecific thought), and the blog as a frame can be found in researchonline.rca.ac.uk.
-Links to my published writing can also be found on my blog: kmbosy.com/blog.
+As a PhD candidate at RCA, I am considering the unfixed nature of site and conversations associated with media in the context of dispersal and critical-documentartist art practice.
+My main field of reference is experimental (structural) film.
+I use video and other media within my practice-based research.
+My paper on the subject of the monument in art practice and daydreaming is relevant here and can be found at https://researchonline.rca.ac.uk/444.
+Links to my published writing can also be found on Instagram @kmbosy and my blog: www.kmbosy.com/blog.

 I am a visual communicator, researcher and lecturer born in Germany and based in London.
 I specialise in type design, interactivity and critical theory with specific emphasis on the nonsensical, undetermined and unknown.
 I hold a BA from Peter Behrens School of Arts in Düsseldorf and an MA from the Royal College of Art in London.
 I am currently a PhD candidate in the School of Communication at the Royal College of Art, funded by the German Academic Scholarship Foundation.